waitinfuture/emapreduce/intl.en-US/User Guide/Open source components/Presto/Common functions and operators.md

 -   TRY\_CAST

-    Like cast, but returns null if the cast fails.
-The usage is as follows:
+    Similar to cast, but returns null if the cast fails.
+Use it as follows:

     ```
     TRY_CAST(value AS TYPE) -> value1:TYPE | NULL